Resident Evil 4 (2023)

 True mastery isn’t just about survival: it is about the precision of the escape.

-Six years after the catastrophic destruction of Raccoon City, Leon S. Kennedy is no longer the rookie cop who barely survived his first day.
-Now an elite agent reporting directly to the President of the United States, Leon is dispatched to a remote corner of rural Spain.
-His mission is a high-stakes rescue: find and extract the President’s kidnapped daughter, Ashley Graham, from the clutches of a mysterious cult known as Los Illuminados.
+Six years after the destruction of Raccoon City, Leon S. Kennedy is no longer the rookie police officer who survived his first day on the job.
+Now an elite government agent reporting directly to the President of the United States, Leon is sent to a remote region of rural Spain to rescue the President’s kidnapped daughter, Ashley Graham, from the mysterious Los Illuminados cult.

 The nightmare begins in the fog-shrouded Spanish countryside.